mnot/I-D/rfc5988bis/draft.md

 A link can be viewed as a statement of the form "*link context* has a *link relation type* resource at *link target*, which has *target attributes*".

+For example, <https://www.example.com/> has a "canonical" resource at <https://example.com>, which has a "type" of "text/html".

 Link contexts and link targets are both IRIs {{RFC3987}}.
 However, in the common case, the link context will also be a URI {{RFC3986}}, because many protocols (such as HTTP) do not support dereferencing IRIs.
 Likewise, the link target will be sometimes be converted to a URI (see